Decrypting Cryptic Crosswords: Semantically Complex Wordplay Puzzles as a Target for NLP: Dataset and task

-We consider three splits for experimental work and model assessment: \paragraph{Naive split} A simple 60/20/20 split into train, dev, and test. \paragraph{Disjoint split} A split that ensures that all clues with the same answer appear in only one of the three sets.
-That is, if all clues for which the answer word is BERT appear in the training set, then no clues for which the answer is BERT will appear in the test set or dev set. \paragraph{Word-initial disjoint split} A split designed to make the training, eval, and test sets maximally distinct by avoiding having similar words (e.g. inflections) in the same set.
-To construct this set, we enforce the rule that all clues with answers that start with the same two letters will appear in the same set.
-For example, all clues that have answers starting with `ab' like ``abacus,'' ``abaci,'' ``abdicate,'' ``abdicates,'' ``abdicated,'' ``abdication'' will occur in a single split.
+As motivated in the introduction (and in Section~\ref{subsec:disjoint}), we consider three splits.
+The \textbf{naive (random) split} is a standard 60/20/20 random split into train, dev, and test.
+The \textbf{disjoint split} ensures that all clues with the same answer appear in only one of train, dev, or test.
+For example, if any clue for which the answer is \answer{BERT} is in the train set, then \textit{all} clues for which the answer is \answer{BERT} are in the train set.
+The disjoint split is used to test composition and generalization.
+It prevents an approach that relies only on lexical similarity across clues (like KNN) from succeeding on the task.
+Finally, the \textbf{word-initial disjoint split} is designed to address T5's robustness to inflection.
+For this split, we enforce that all clues whose answers start with the same two letters will appear in the same set.
+For example, all clues that have answers starting with `ab' like ``abacus,'' ``abdicate,'' ``abdicates,'' will be grouped, ensuring that inflections or spelling variations of the same base word occur in a single split.

-\section{Metrics}

-Our primary goal is to produce the correct answer to each cryptic clue.
-Given that each cryptic clue in a puzzle has a hard length constraint in the form of the puzzle grid and answer-length enumeration, we take as our primary metric whether the top-ranked output is correct, after filtering to outputs of the correct length.
+\subsection{Metrics}

-Since cryptic clues are written to be solved as part of a larger puzzle, human solvers typically rely on information from other, interlocking answers (i.e. overlap with clues that they have already solved) to come up with the correct answers for trickier clues.
-While we do not make such information available to our solver (instead formulating the task as solving clues in isolation), we also include the following as a metric: the proportion of the time that the answer is contained in the top 10 outputs (after filtering to answers of the correct length).
-This is a useful heuristic, since if we were to introduce information from elsewhere in the answer grid, solvers would likely be able to identify the correct answer word if it appeared in the list of 10 candidates.
-For instance, the best-performing crossword solver for American-style (non-cryptic) crosswords relies heavily on satisfying grid constraints \cite{ginsberg2011dr}.
+Our primary metric is whether the top-ranked output is correct, \textit{after} filtering to outputs of the correct length.
+We filter because each clue in a puzzle has a hard length constraint, i.e., a human solver \textit{cannot} pencil in a solution that is of the wrong length.
+Additionally, we report how often the correct answer is contained in the top 10 outputs after length filtering.
+This is a useful metric since, when clues are presented in the context of a full puzzle, solvers use information from interlocking answers to narrow down a set of candidates.
+For instance, the best-performing crossword solver for American-style (non-cryptic) crosswords relies heavily on satisfying grid constraints \citep{ginsberg2011dr}.
+Comparing post-length-filter results from Section~\ref{baseline:results} with pre-filter results from Section~\ref{analysis:length}, the length filter is seen to increase the top-10 metric by roughly 6\% for T5 (with length enumeration given).

-\section{Baseline Models and Results}
+\section{Baseline models and results}